Rust-GPU/rust-gpu/docs/src/rfcs/001-resource-binding-syntax.md

 | Maximum number of Samplers in all descriptor tables per shader stage|	16|	full heap|	full heap

 ### Vulkan
-On the other hand in Vulkan resource descriptor binding is designed in such a way that it can accomodate hardware that still relies on descriptor slots instead of memory, because still a lot of such hardware exists in the wild.
+On the other hand in Vulkan resource descriptor binding is designed in such a way that it can accommodate hardware that still relies on descriptor slots instead of memory, because still a lot of such hardware exists in the wild.
 Especially in the Mobile space.

 There are some constraints that currently exist when it comes to binding resources to shaders that we may need to take into account, Vulkan has `maxBoundDescriptorSets` for example (between 4 and 32).
 However for the sake of argument we'll ignore these practical limitations for now.
 </details>